-"Breakthrough" infections: About 0.001% of the ~123 million fully vaccinated people in the US have had reported hospitalizations with symptomatic COVID-19, or "vaccine breakthrough" infections through May 17.
-In Alameda County, Dr. Donata Nilsen reported that that have been 246 COVID-19 cases reported of "breakthrough" infections through May 26, and about half were symptomatic.
+"Breakthrough" infections: About 0.03% of the ~13.5 million fully vaccinated people in California have had reported COVID-19 infections, or "breakthrough" infections through May 5.
+In Alameda County, Dr. Donata Nilsen reported that that have been 167 COVID-19 cases among vaccinated people (so-called "breakthrough" infections) with data through May 7, and about half were symptomatic.
 Starting in May, only symptomatic "breakthrough" cases are being reported.
-Dr. Nick Moss reported that as of May 26, there have been 2 hospitalizations reported thus far due to COVID-19 among people who are fully vaccinated in Alameda County, both among very old people, and one case which may be due to old, pre-vaccination infection.
-As of May 26, there were 29 cases of reinfections reported among people previously infected in Alameda County.
+There have been no hospitalizations or deaths reported thus far due to COVID-19 among people who are fully vaccinated in Alameda County.
+As of May 7, there were 22 cases of reinfections reported among people previously infected in Alameda County.
 Variant sequencing data has not been reported yet.
 Nationwide "breakthrough" case data is available on the CDC website here.